apache/polaris/README.md

 - `kubectl get deployment` - To check the status of the deployment.
 - `kubectl describe deployment polaris-deployment` - To troubleshoot if things aren't working as expected.

-Polaris is organized into the following modules:
-- `polaris-core` - The main Polaris entity definitions and core business logic
-- `polaris-server` - The Polaris REST API server
-- `polaris-eclipselink` - The Eclipselink implementation of the MetaStoreManager interface

 Building docs
 - Docs are generated using [Redocly](https://redocly.com/docs/cli/installation).
 To regenerate them, run the following commands from the project root directory.